REAL ESTATE BUYING PROCESS

 Search Available Properties

-Now that you’ve got your favorite neighborhoods or areas picked out, it’s time for the fun part of the home buying process – searching and shopping for that dream property!
-Online is the best place to start and both you and your realtor can be involved in finding properties home search manfor you to visit.
+Once you have your favorite neighborhoods or areas picked out, it’s time for the fun part of the home buying process – searching and shopping for that dream property!
+Online is the best place to start and both you and your realtor can be involved in finding properties for you to visit.
 There are many sources for locating homes for sale in the Chicago area, including websites such as ours that contain all the MLS Listings.
 Make sure to set up an account on our website and save searches to receive alerts when new home that meet your criteria come on the market.

 Most buyers will also search on sites such as Zillow, Redfin and Realtor.com.
 Be aware that these sites also contain properties that are not currently for sale.
 This can be confusing.
 If you have questions about homes you see on these sites or would like to schedule a viewing, contact the realtor that you are working with.